 Follow these guidelines when compiling your reference list:

-Creating and managing your reference list with Cite This For Me’s Harvard referencing generator will transform and improve the way you reference and conduct research.Reference list / bibliography examples:
+Creating and managing your reference list with the Cite This For Me Harvard referencing generator will help improve the way you reference and conduct research.Reference list / bibliography examples:

 Are you struggling to find all of the publication information to complete a reference?
-Did you know that our Harvard citation generator can do it for you?
+Did you know that our Harvard citation generator can help you?

-Time is of the essence when you’re finishing a paper, but there’s no need to panic because you can compile your reference list in a matter of seconds using Cite This For Me’s Harvard style citation generator.
-Sign in to your Cite This For Me account to save and export your reference list
+Time is of the essence when you’re finishing a paper, but there’s no need to panic because you can compile your reference list in a matter of seconds using the Cite This For Me Harvard style citation generator.
+Sign in to your Cite This For Me account to save and export your reference list.

 Accurate referencing doesn’t only protect your work from plagiarism - presenting your source material in a consistent and clear way also enhances the readability of your work.
 Closely follow the style’s formatting rules on font type, font size, text-alignment and line spacing to ensure that your work is easily legible.
 Before submitting your work check that you have formatted your whole paper - including your reference list - according to the style’s formatting guidelines.